What’s open and closed on Veterans Day 2023 - KTVZ

 Delivery services

 UPS will be operating as usual on Saturday.
-On Friday, the day before Veterans Day, FedEx will operate as normal except for modified service for FedEx Express and FedEx Ground Economy.
-On Saturday, FedEx will close FedEx Ground, FedEx Ground Economy and FedEx Freight.
+FedEx will close FedEx Ground, FedEx Ground Economy and FedEx Freight on Saturday.
 All other services will be open.

-The United States Postal Service said it will treat post offices normally on Friday but close them on Saturday, “with no mail delivery or retail services.”
+The United States Postal Service said it will close post offices on Saturday, “with no mail delivery or retail services.”

 Government services

-Most government institutions — think DMVs and local libraries — will treat Friday like a holiday.
 Make sure to double-check if your local services are open that day.
+For example, the New York Public Library and Atlanta, Georgia’s Fulton County Library System will be closed on Saturday.

 Retailers

-Major retailers such as Target, Walmart, Kroger and other grocery chains will be open both Friday and Saturday.
+Major retailers such as Target, Walmart, Kroger and other grocery chains will be open on Saturday.
 Make sure to check with local stores and retailers for alternate hours.

 The-CNN-Wire